Unified Multi-Modal Image Synthesis for Missing Modality Imputation: Materials and Experiments

 \subsubsection{The Effectiveness of DFUM}

-In this work, we propose a feature unification strategy (the DFUM) to prepare unified latent features for the decoding stage, which consists of soft feature integration and hard feature integration.
-Here, we demonstrate the superiority of DFUM by comparing it with known feature unification strategies: (1) Max operation~\cite{chartsias2017multimodal}, which only retains the maximum value of input multi-modal features at spatial positions, and (2) HeMIS~\cite{havaei2016hemis}, which computes the mean and variance of input multi-modal features.
+So far, there are many methods available for fusing multi-modal features, including arithmetic strategies (through arithmetic function such as averaging~\cite{dorent2019hetero, lau2019unified}), selection strategies (through Max, Min operator~\cite{chartsias2017multimodal}) and attention-based strategies~\cite{chen2019robust,zhou2021latent,liu2022tfusion} (through weighted sum), etc. In this work, we propose a feature unification strategy (the DFUM) to prepare unified latent features for the decoding stage, which consists of soft feature integration and hard feature integration.
+To demonstrate the superiority of DFUM, we compare it with three feature unification strategies: (1) Max operation~\cite{chartsias2017multimodal}, which only retains the maximum value of input multi-modal features at spatial positions, (2) HeMIS~\cite{havaei2016hemis}, which computes the mean and variance of input multi-modal features, and (3) TFusion~\cite{liu2022tfusion}, a transformer-based N-to-one fusion method that generates weight maps for each contrast through transformer layers.
 Table~\ref{tb_ablation} shows the quantitative comparison results on the BraTS dataset.
-From the table, the proposed DFUM outperforms Max operation by +0.44 dB in PSNR and +0.005 in SSIM, and HeMIS by +0.63 dB in PSNR and +0.007 in SSIM, indicating that DFUM can most effectively combine features from available modalities.
+From the table, the proposed DFUM outperforms Max operation by +0.44 dB in PSNR and +0.005 in SSIM, HeMIS by +0.63 dB in PSNR and +0.007 in SSIM, and TFusion by +0.36 dB in PSNR and +0.005 in SSIM.
+Although TFusion adopts an advanced transformer layer for feature fusion, it needs to project the input feature into a compressed vector before applying multi-head self-attention, which loses information and limits performance.
+Compared with the three methods, our DFUM achieves the best results, indicating that DFUM can most effectively combine features from available modalities.